Time set for Erebus protest hearing - Speedcafe

 A Motorsport Australia spokesperson has advised Speedcafe that a summons has been issued in recent minutes, after Erebus lodged a protest on the previous evening.

-The hearing will take place from 10:15 local time/12:15 AEST, shortly after the two Supercars Championship practice sessions.
+The hearing will take place from 10:15 local time/12:15 AEST, shortly after the two Supercars Championship qualifying sessions.

 The stewards involved in the matter are also working on the Dunlop Super2 Series qualifying session which is just about to unfold (from 08:30 local time/10:30 AEST), and will then also be adjudicating on the Championship sessions which immediately follow, hence the timing.